686 Technical Apparel

 Transforming a snow legacy into a year-round outdoor brand.

 As Creative Director at 686, I led the repositioning of the brand beyond winter; establishing a unified creative system across product, campaign, and commerce.
-The result: an apparel line that started as overbought quickly turned into a line that needed frequent replenishment, a women’s strategy that doubled DTC orders, and performance marketing that consistently delivered 4-9x ROAS.
+The result: an apparel line that started as overbought quickly turned into a line that needed frequent replenishment, a women’s strategy that doubled DTC orders, and performance marketing systems that scaled spend while maintaining efficiency.

 The Brand Shift: From Outerwear to Outdoor